 Try to imagine it is the Fall of 1972, the Beatles haven’t released an album in two years, there was all sorts of bickering in the press, everyone thought they had broke up, the Let It Be album had been a letdown, everyone wanted the Abbey Road Beatles again.

-But then, right before Thanksgiving of 1970, Apple releases a new single…..
+But then, right before Thanksgiving of 1972, Apple releases a new single, ostensibly a Christmas record:

 Heads turn.
 Has John gone political?
 Where’s the rest of the Beatles?
-Then, right before Christmas 1970, comes the second single:
+Then, comes a second single:

 - Too Many People/Man We Was Lonely